How Things Work

-As your customers do various things on your network, such as: create new accounts, verify their credentials, book and use cars, etc. Those events create ‘alerts’ that can be viewed.
-You can keep up to date with these alerts in the Operational Dashboard.
+As your customers do various things on your network, such as: create new accounts, verify their credentials, book and use cars, etc. These activities are collated and summarised on the Operations Dashboard.

 Since many people may be using the network or specific car for the first time, trust will likely be inferred from the other party’s network membership and from the feedback and rating given by others on the network about them.